Bombfuse/emerald/README.md

 ## Graphics

-Graphics are set to draw the current game world by default, however you can write your own `draw` function if you need to do more!
+The default method to draw the game is to draw all of the entities in the current world.
+However, you can write your own `draw` function if you need to do more!

 ```rust
 fn draw(&mut self, mut emd: Emerald) {